Shahid742/diabetes-predictor/README.md

 ## Dataset Information

 ### Data Source
-The diabetes prediction model is trained using the **Pima Indians Diabetes Database**, a widely-used dataset in medical machine learning research.
+The diabetes prediction model is trained using a dataset from kaggle, a widely-used dataset in medical machine learning research.

 ### Dataset Features
 The dataset includes the following health parameters: